abhatem/abhatem-blog/content/RoboLens/index.md

 * Enhancing the waypoint system with features like saving/loading paths or associating specific actions (like gripping) with waypoints.
 * Integrating RoboLens into broader WoT platforms to control a wider variety of devices alongside robots.

 This project was a fantastic learning experience, pushing the boundaries of how we interact with robotic systems.
-I hope this gave you a good insight into the world of RoboLens!
+It also lit the spark for having fun in building things back in me :).
+Especially after spending a lot of time in the theoretical world of my Master's program.

 *You can see a demo video of the project [here](https://www.youtube.com/watch?v=J-mDiHP6sMA).*